 Column studies have also been performed to quantify the impact of different variables on the behavior of capillary barrier systems.
-McCartney et al. (2007) performed a series of infiltration column tests on 125 mmlong soil columns, and found that soil density may impact on the geosynthetic capillary barrier behavior.
+McCartney and Zornberg (2007) performed a series of infiltration column tests on 125-mm long soil columns, and found that soil density may impact the geosynthetic capillary barrier behavior.
 In particular, this study found that loosely compacted clays reach breakthrough at smaller suctions than highly compacted clays.
-However, the speed of the water front is significantly higher in loosely compacted soils, leading to a condition in which comparatively short precipitation events lead quickly to full saturation of the cover layer.
-McCartney and Zornberg (2010a) investigated the transient movement of water in unsaturated soil layers underlain by a geocomposite drainage layer (GDL) during application of cycles of infiltration and evaporation to the soil surface.
+However, the speed of the water front is significantly higher in loosely compacted soils, leading to a condition in which comparatively short precipitation events quickly lead to full saturation of the cover layer.
+McCartney and Zornberg (2010b) investigated the transient movement of water in unsaturated soil layers underlain by a geocomposite drainage layer (GDL) during application of cycles of infiltration and evaporation to the soil surface.
 A 1350 mm-high soil column was used to evaluate the impact of the GDL on the vertical distribution of volumetric water content in the soil above the geosynthetic drainage layer during transient infiltration.
 Results from this test indicate that the capillary break effect influences the volumetric water content profile in the soil column up to a height of 500 mm above the GDL.
 Specifically, an increase in volumetric water content of up to 20% was observed above that expected for the case of infiltration under a unit hydraulic gradient.
-Because of the long duration of this test (2000 h), a shorter soil column with a height of 150 mm was also used to investigate the values of matric suction and volumetric water content near the soil/GDL interface during cycles of infiltration and evaporation.
+Due to the long duration of this test (2,000 hrs), a shorter soil column with a height of 150 mm was also used to investigate the values of matric suction and volumetric water content near the soil-GDL interface during cycles of infiltration and evaporation.
 The measured suction and volumetric water content at breakthrough were consistent after each breakthrough event.
-The volumetric water content in the soil after each breakthrough event was found to be close to that corresponding to the matric suction where the dryingpath WRC of the nonwoven geotextile rapidly transitions from residual to saturated conditions.
-Further, and consistent with results reported by Stormont et al. (2008), the capillary break was re-established after the matric suction at the soil/geosynthetic interface had increased over the breakthrough suction value.
-This is important, because it indicates that geosynthetic capillary barriers constructed in the field are expected to have a long-term sustainable performance even if they experience capillary breakthrough.
+The volumetric water content in the soil after each breakthrough event were found to be close to that corresponding to the matric suction where the dryingpath WRC of the nonwoven geotextile rapidly transitions from residual to saturated conditions.
+Further, and consistent with results reported by Stormont et al. (2008), the capillary break was reestablished after the matric suction at the soil-geosynthetic interface increased over the breakthrough suction value.
+This is important because it indicates that geosynthetic capillary barriers constructed in the field are expected to have a long-term sustainable performance even if they experience capillary breakthrough.

-6. PRACTICAL APPLICATIONS INVOLVING CAPILLARY BARRIERS
+4. PRACTICAL APPLICATIONS INVOLVING CAPILLARY BARRIERS

-Although the main focus of this paper is on geosynthetic capillary barriers for alternative cover design, many other geotechnical and environmental applications can benefit from capillary barriers induced by nonwoven geotextiles.
+A number of geotechnical and geoenvironmental applications can benefit from capillary barriers induced by nonwoven geotextiles.
 Along these same lines, there are also several situations in which poor performance of an earth structure involving nonwoven geotextiles may be encountered if the capillary break effect is ignored.
-A brief overview of these general geotechnical applications is presented in Section 6.1.
-The impact of geosynthetic capillary barriers in the specific case of alternative cover systems is discussed in Section 6.2.
+A brief overview of these general geotechnical applications is presented in Section 3.1.
+The impact of geosynthetic capillary barriers in the specific case of alternative cover systems is discussed in Section 3.2.